telefonicaid/fiware-cygnus/doc/cygnus-ngsi/integration/orion_cygnus_spark.md

 * Package type: pre-built for Hadoop 2.3
 * Download type: direct download

-The URL the "download Spark" link points to must be copied and then downloaded in our machine (into our home dir, for instance) by doing:
+The URL the "download Spark" link points to must be copied and then downloaded in our machine (into our home dir, for instance) by doing (Please, replace `d3kbcqa49mib13.cloudfront.net` with the actual base URL in your case):

 ```
 $ cd ~